Case Study 5

 Issues prior to service engagement

-Before LM began attending the fortnightly sessions run by CYC she was very much socially isolated.
+Before LM began attending the fortnightly sessions run by Cheshire Young Carers she was very much socially isolated.
 She avoided having friends around to her house for fear of being embarrassed by her brother’s behaviour.
 She really enjoyed spending time with the whole family and when this gradually became less possible she began to blame her brother as it was because of his behaviour that they were spending less and less time together.
 LM has always been a high achiever academically and is well mannered and has a solid friendship group at school.
 For these reasons she is a perfect example of a young carer who would slip through the net and the fact that she was struggling emotionally would typically go unnoticed.

 Support Offered by Cheshire Young Carers